Fourth World (comics): Initial 1970s comics

 Comics historian Les Daniels observed in 1995 that "Kirby's mix of slang and myth, science fiction and the Bible, made for a heady brew, but the scope of his vision has endured".
-In 2007, comics writer Grant Morrison commented: "Kirby's dramas were staged across Jungian vistas of raw symbol and storm...
+In 2007, comics writer Grant Morrison commented that "Kirby's dramas were staged across Jungian vistas of raw symbol and storm...
 The Fourth World saga crackles with the voltage of Jack Kirby's boundless imagination let loose onto paper".

 The Fourth World characters reappeared in various titles.
 In 1976, the New Gods were featured in the last issue of 1st Issue Special.
 The New Gods series relaunched in July 1977, and with 1st Issue Special still a relatively recent publication, it picked up where the storyline of that issue left off.
 Although the title remained "The New Gods" in the indicia and retained its original numbering, launching with #12, the covers used the title "The Return of the New Gods".
 Gerry Conway wrote the series and Don Newton drew it.
-Mister Miracle teamed-up with Batman three times in The Brave and the Bold and the Mister Miracle series was revived in September 1977 by Steve Englehart and Marshall Rogers.
+Mister Miracle teamed-up with Batman three times in The Brave and the Bold, and the Mister Miracle series was revived in September 1977 by Steve Englehart and Marshall Rogers.
 Steve Gerber and Michael Golden produced three issues ending with #25 (Sept.
-1978) with several storylines unresolved.
+1978), with several storylines unresolved.
 Mister Miracle teamed with Superman in DC Comics Presents #12 (Aug.
 1979) and the New Gods met the Justice League of America and the Justice Society of America in Justice League of America #183–185 (Oct–Dec 1980).
-"The Great Darkness Saga" storyline in Legion of Super-Heroes vol. 2 featured that team battling Darkseid a thousand years in the future.
+"The Great Darkness Saga" storyline in Legion of Super-Heroes vol. 2 featured the team battling Darkseid a thousand years in the future.

 Origin of the name

 Mark Evanier, who worked as Kirby's assistant in the 1970s and later wrote an award-winning Kirby biography, has said that there are multiple, mutually-exclusive explanations for why Kirby chose the name "Fourth World", adding that "if you'd asked Jack eight times, you'd have gotten eight more"; ultimately, Evanier concluded that none of the suggested explanations are plausible, and that it is most likely "just a term that popped into [Kirby's] head and he liked the sound of it.
-Later on, he came up with several different retroactive explanations."
+Later on, he came up with several different retroactive explanations".